martrewes/JustRandomCode/SleepTimer/Readme.md

 ## TODO

+- [ ] Pause playing audio when going to sleep
+- [ ] Slowly adjust volume down (maybe in the last minute or two?)
+- [ ] Possibly add brightness control
 - [x] Make the dial and spinbox react to the time decreasing.
-- [ ] Make the UI more uniform on both platforms.
+- [x] Make the UI more uniform on both platforms.
 - [x] Okay I need to fix the UI on windows, it's pretty awful ~~(see screenshot)~~

 ## Screenshot